Cookies ahead

 shell

 Using Git deployment will trigger Composer automatically.
 Therefore, it should not be necessary to run Composer from the environment.
-If you still need to run Composer manually on the App, you can.
-Please think twice before using composer update, because that will bring your local code out of sync which is likely to cause issues.
+If you still need to run Composer manually on the app, avoid using composer update, as that will bring your local code out of sync and likely cause issues.
 Use composer install instead.
-Again, running Composer directly on the App is probably not what you want to do.
+Running Composer directly on the app is generally not necessary.

 • This is not a root shell, so you can't install or remove software packages